A Class of Spatially Correlated Self-Exciting Models: General Model

-If this process was used to model the number of violent events that occur at space-time location ($\boldsymbol{s_i},t$) we can, similar to the mathematical model for crime given in \cite{short2008statistical}, think of $\lambda(\boldsymbol{s_i},t)$ as representing the tension at location $\boldsymbol{s_i}$ at time $t$.
-The change in tension is then a function of potentially spatially varying exogenous factors, $\boldsymbol{\alpha}$ that manifest slightly differently at each point in time according to $\exp( \boldsymbol{Y_t})$.
-The $\eta$ term captures the expected change that is due to repeat or near-repeat actions, a characteristic of violence that has been shown to exist in the social science literature, see e.g. \cite{polvi1990repeat} and \cite{pease1998repeat} whereas $\kappa=1-\chi$ captures decay in tension absent repeat victimization.
-The $\exp(Y(\boldsymbol{s_i},t))$, then, can be thought of as the baseline change in tension in the absence of any endogenous factors in the model.
+If, for example, this process was used to model the number of violent events that occur at space-time location ($\boldsymbol{s_i},t$) we can, similar to the mathematical model for crime given in \cite{short2008statistical}, think of $\lambda(\boldsymbol{s_i},t)$ as representing the tension at location $\boldsymbol{s_i}$ at time $t$.
+The change in tension is then a function of large-scale spatially varying exogenous factors, $\boldsymbol{\alpha}$.
+The $\eta$ term captures the expected change that is due to repeat or near-repeat actions, a characteristic of violence that has been shown to exist in the social science literature, see e.g. \cite{polvi1990repeat} and \cite{pease1998repeat} whereas $\kappa$ captures decay in tension absent repeat victimization.
+The unobservable $\exp\left(X(\boldsymbol{s_i})+\epsilon(\si,t)\right)$ term, then, can be thought of as the baseline change in tension in the absence of any endogenous factors in the model.